 - SAT is an alternative

-- Wait at least four weeks (ideally eight weeks) after treatment.
+- Wait at least 4 weeks (ideally 8 weeks) after treatment.
 If acid suppression needed use H2 antagonist

 - Use second-line treatment if UBT or SAT remains positive